erwindeg/reactor-examples/validation.md

-**What is the problem we are trying to solve?**
+**Dealing with asynchronous and parallel validation**

-There are scenarios when the outcome of a code block is depends on several separate expressions and if any of them goes wrong (or right depends on the problem), you can already decide about final result and you don't need to waite for outcome of every single expression.
+There are scenarios when the outcome of a code block is depends on several separate expressions and if any of them goes wrong (or right depends on the problem), you can already decide about final result and you don't need to wait for outcome of every single expression.
 Thinks of it like a `short circuit` in `if` statements, but in a parallel manner.
-One of the very common use cases is when you are developing a enterprise application and want to validate an end-user's request based on current business status of system before applying the request to the system.
+One of the very common use cases is when you are developing an enterprise application and want to validate an end-user's request based on current business status of system before applying the request to the system.

 To validate a request, you might need to do multiple `validations` and if all of them validate the request successfully, then we can continue with serving the request.

 However, if any of the `validators` fails to validate, then user's request is invalid, regardless of all other validators result.

-we will do all of the validations asyncnorously and in parallel as their results are independent of each other.
+We will do all of the validations asynchronously and in parallel as their results are independent of each other.
 As soon as any of them fails, we don't want to waste time any more and respond back to the user.

 Now let's see some code.

 **Building blocks**

-we have an Interface that every validator class is going to implement it:
+We have an Interface that every validator class is going to implement:
 ```
 public interface Validator {
     CompletableFuture<ValidationResponse> validate();
 }
 ```

-next is our first validator which returns a failed response after 2 seconds:
+Next is our first validator which returns a failed response after 2 seconds:
 ```
 public class Validator1 implements Validator{